 When To Use A Primer Paint

-When Is Paint Primer Not Used
+When Is A Paint Primer Not Used

-TSP removes dirt, grease, and grime that may have previously stained the surface to be painted.
-It can be used on interior walls or ceilings, and exterior wood such as decks and siding.
-You can also clean the walls with a vacuum brush, making sure all cobwebs and dust are removed.
-You may additionally want to wash the walls with some light dish soap and water.
+TSP removes dirt, grease, and grime that may have previously stained the surface.
+It can be used on interior walls, ceilings, as well as exterior wood surfaces such as decks and siding.
+You can also use a light dish soap and water to wash the walls.

 Why Is Paint Primer Used